heychrisek/language8020/ROADMAP.md

 MINIMUM VIABLE/LOVEABLE PRODUCT

-  1. Seed database with languages/words
+in-progress   1.
+Seed database with languages/words
-  2. Controllers/views - what do we see, what's the user flow?
-  3. Enable manipulation of word views (see X random words, top Y words, etc.)
-  4. See translations of words (ajax? hover over word for translation?)
+X             2.
+Controllers/views - what do we see, what's the user flow? in-progress   3.
+Enable manipulation of word views (see X random words, top Y words, etc.) in-progress   4.
+See translations of words (ajax? hover over word for translation?)
-  5. Others?
+              5. Others? - front end, theme, etc.

 FUN FEATURES
   6. Extra features.
 Possibilities to consider/discuss/learn from: